adobe

 Is there a fixed pricing model with an ETLA?

 Yes, ETLAs include a fixed pricing model for the duration of the agreement.
-This model provides financial predictability for organizations by locking in the price of Adobe products and services for the entirety of the term.
+This model provides financial predictability for organizations by locking in the price of Adobe products and services for the entire term.

 How does an organization get started with an ETLA?